BTG Pactual boss Esteves investigated over trades

 Based on an acquisition it made earlier in the year, BTG Pactual is worth $14.8 billion.

-BTG Pactual declined to comment further than its statement in the prospectus.
+BTG Pactual could not immediately be reached in Europe.
 UBS declined to comment.